mayuresh-savargaonkar/starter-hugo-academic/content/publication/MREC/index.md

 ---
-title: 'Recommendations for Minimum Required Error Codes'
+title: 'Orthogonal Autoencoder for Long-Term State-of-Charge Forecasting of Li-ion Battery Cells'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here